-- 29. The Defendants knew or should have known their actions were unfair and violated G.L.c.
-93, § 82. - 30.
-Aware of their failure to honor consumers' cancellation requests and member complaints about being charged while the clubs were closed, the Defendants began sending emails to its members trying to persuade them not to move forward with their cancellations. - 31.
-The Defendants, in a mass email sent to members, said they would "freeze" members' accounts meaning that TSI ceased automatically debiting membership dues at no cost to members and with no additional action required to enact the freeze.
-The communication did not inform consumers that the Defendants could unfreeze their accounts and begin automatically debiting them at any time.
-As a result, many consumers reasonably believed given the uncertainty of the ongoing pandemic that their memberships would remain frozen until and unless the consumers took some action. - 32.
-The Defendants also promised in an email to members that members would "receive additional days of membership access equal to the number of days paid for while the clubs were closed in your area."
-This relief is meaningless for members who cancelled their memberships. - Walsh, as CEO, reviewed and approved all communications that were mass distributed to the member base. - 34.
-In addition, Walsh was directly involved in TSI's policy decisions.
-During this time, Walsh was personally in communication with the Commonwealth regarding TSI's obligations to process cancelations based on TSI's substantially changed operations.
+TSI knew or should have known its actions were unfair and violated G.L. c.
+93, § 82.

+- 22. Aware of its failure to honor consumers' cancellation requests and its members' complaints about being charged while the clubs were closed, TSI began sending emails to its members trying to persuade them not to move forward with their cancellations. - 23.
+TSI said it would "freeze" members' accounts meaning that TSI ceased automatically debiting membership dues at no cost to members and with no additional action required to enact the freeze.
+The communication did not inform consumers that TSI could unfreeze their accounts and begin automatically debiting them at any time.
+As a result, many consumers reasonably believed given the uncertainty of the ongoing pandemic that their memberships would remain frozen until and unless the consumers took some action.

+24. TSI also promised in an email to members that members would "receive additional days of membership access equal to the number of days paid for while the clubs were closed in your area."
+This relief is meaningless for members who cancelled their memberships.

-- 35. BSC locations opened with substantially changed operations in July.
-The health clubs opened at only 40% capacity, closed its pool, required masks, and canceled or limited in person fitness classes.
+- BSC locations opened with substantially changed operations in July.
+The health clubs opened at only 40% capacity, closed its pools, required masks, and canceled or limited in person fitness classes.
 Some members have existing medical conditions making them unable to comply with these provisions or receive full value for their membership.
-For example, some members had existing physical limitations so that they only used a particular facility's pool. - 36.
-The Defendants' unilaterally unfroze consumers accounts when it partially reopened in July 2020, and immediately debited consumers' bank accounts for the month of July.
-Many of these consumers had already requested cancellation of their memberships and some members were unaware of the clubs' partial reopening. - 37.
-The Defendants did not immediately apply a credit to all members who paid while the clubs were closed.
-Instead, the Defendants waited for members to inquire about the credit, usually while visiting a re-opened club.
-Therefore, members who did not visit a club because they wished to cancel were further penalized by not receiving the promised credit and paid for both April and July in full even though they were no longer using the facilities. - 38.
-Many consumers requested cancellation in July after the Defendants began debiting their membership dues again, and TSI refused to honor those cancellations.
-The Defendants told members they could only cancel with 30 to 45 days notice and would have to pay the cancellation fee.
-The Defendants also told members they had to cancel in-person.
+For example, some members had existing physical limitations so that they only used a particular facility's pool. - 26.
+TSI unilaterally unfroze consumers accounts when it partially reopened in July 2020, and immediately debited consumers' bank accounts for the month of July.
+Many of these consumers had already requested cancellation of their memberships and some members were unaware of the clubs' partial reopening. - 27.
+TSI did not immediately apply a credit to all members who paid while the clubs were closed.
+Instead, TSI waited for members to inquiry about the credit, usually while visiting a re-opened club.
+Therefore, members who did not visit a club because they wished to cancel were further penalized by not receiving the promised credit and paid for both April and July in full even though they were no longer using the facilities. - 28.
+Many consumers requested cancellation in July after TSI began debiting their membership dues again, and TSI refused to honor those cancellations.
+TSI told members they could only cancel with 30 to 45 days notice and would have to pay the cancellation fee.
+TSI also told members they had to cancel in person.